The Impero Host offers five different Guest Access Methods.

 Use Impero Security Server

-Selecting this option requires the use of the Netop Security Server module.
+Selecting this option requires the use of the Impero Security Server module.
 This expansion module allows the authentication of Guests to Hosts to be centralized.
-The Netop Security Server Guest access also offers support for Netop authentication, Windows authentication, and Directory Services authentication.
+The Impero Security Server Guest access also offers support for Netop authentication, Windows authentication, and Directory Services authentication.

 In addition, the Security Server can centralize the storage of the Netop activity logs.